-- 8.1 The Trust has delegated to the Local Governing Board the responsibility for reviewing the implementation and effectiveness of this policy in discussion with the DSAMAT Admissions Officer.
-The Trust will approve all major changes to this policy.
-The policy will be promoted and published throughout the Trust. - 8.2 The policy will be reviewed annually.
+- 8.1 The Trust Board is the admission authority for the Academy and has the responsibility for reviewing the implementation and effectiveness of this policy.
+The policy will be approved by the Trust Board and promoted and published throughout the Trust. - 8.1 The policy will be reviewed annually.